The Surgical Portfolio and InterviewA complete guide

 Your application will be evaluated across a range of competences according to objective criteria, with selection based primarily on your:

-- surgical portfolio evidence of relevant experience and achievements to date and used to demonstrate your suitability for a role
+- surgical portfolio evidence of relevant experience and achievements to date, which is used to demonstrate your suitability for a role

 - surgical interview a range of stations designed to assess specific areas of the selection criteria